Social novel: Britain

 Although this subgenre of the novel is usually seen as having its origins in the 19th century, there were precursors in the 18th century, like Amelia by Henry Fielding (1751), Things as They Are; or, The Adventures of Caleb Williams (1794) by William Godwin, The Adventures of Hugh Trevor (1794–1797) by Thomas Holcroft, and Nature and Art (1796) by Elizabeth Inchbald.
 However, whereas Inchbald laid responsibility for social problems with the depravity and corruption of individuals, Godwin, in Caleb Williams, saw society's corruption as insurmountable.

-In England during the 1830s and 1840s the social novel "arose out of the social and political upheavals which followed the Reform Act of 1832".
+In England during the 1830s and 1840s the social novel "arose out of the social and political upheavals which followed the Reform Act 1832".
 This was in many ways a reaction to rapid industrialization, and the social, political and economic issues associated with it, and was a means of commenting on abuses of government and industry and the suffering of the poor, who were not profiting from England's economic prosperity.
 These works were directed at the middle class to help create sympathy and promote change.

 The social novel is also referred to as the "Condition-of-England novel".
 The term derives from the "Condition-of-England Question", which was first raised by Thomas Carlyle in Chartism (1839) and expanded upon in Past and Present (1843) and Latter-Day Pamphlets (1850).
 The Chartist movement was a working-class political reformist movement that sought universal male suffrage and other parliamentary reforms.
 Chartism failed as a parliamentary movement; however, five of the "Six Points" of Chartism would become a reality within a century of the group's formation.
 "Condition-of-England novels sought to engage directly with the contemporary social and political issues with a focus on the representation of class, gender, and labour relations, as well as on social unrest and the growing antagonism between the rich and the poor in England".
 Authors wrote in response to Carlyle's warning that "if something be not done, something will do itself one day, and in a fashion that will please nobody."

 A significant early example of this genre is Sybil, or The Two Nations, a novel by Benjamin Disraeli.
 Published in the same year, 1845, as Friedrich Engels's The Condition of the Working Class in England in 1844, Sybil traces the plight of the working classes of England.
 Disraeli was interested in dealing with the horrific conditions in which the majority of England's working classes lived.
 The book is a roman à thèse, a novel with a thesis, which aimed to create a furor over the squalor that was plaguing England's working class cities.
 Disraeli's interest in this subject stemmed from his interest in the Chartist movement.